Terry-G7JFI/DATVLinuxRX/README.md

 The Info tab will show the running status of the tuner.

 Finally, this is really just a proof of concept whether it could be done.
-If you'd like to hewlp develop it further, please get in touch
+If you'd like to help develop it further, please get in touch

 terrysteeper@hotmail.com